rosajp/dotfiles/README.md

 When it finishes reboot the system when the prompt requires so.
 After the reboot you may see a message like the following in the terminal:

-If you see this message 👇 type `y` and `enter`.
+If you see this message 👇 type `y` and hit `enter`.
 If not ignore this and go on.

 ```bash
 zsh compinit: insecure directories, run compaudit for list.